samaraitiu/samaraitiu/README.md

 - 👋 Hi, I’m @samaraitiu
 - 👀 I’m currently interested in a.i., vr, and video games
-- 🌱 I’m currently learning python (self study)
+- 🌱 I’m currently learning java, python, html/css
-- 💞️ I’m looking to collaborate on video game projects, or geo-type
+- 💞️ I’m looking to collaborate on ... tbd
-- 📫 How to reach me ....
+- 📫 How to reach me .... tbd